• Home

 Sports

-Rotary Club’s annual golf tourney slated for June 27
+Rotary tourney set for June 27

 The 22nd Annual Colorado City Rotary Club’s Pat Taylor Memorial Golf Tournament is scheduled for June 27 at Centennial Golf Course in Colorado City.
 The tournament will get...